 Center for Financial Studies Working Paper No. 676, 2021

 We examine how often and why some audit partners rotate off client engagements before the end of the maximum five-year cycle period.
 Specifically, we investigate whether audit quality issues play a role for engagement partners and clients to separate prematurely.
 For a sample of about 4,000 within-audit firm partner rotations for Big 6 clients over the 2008 to 2014 period, we find that client characteristics such as financial leverage or performance have little explanatory power.
 In contrast, severe audit quality issues such as financial restatements or PCAOB inspection findings are associated with early partner rotations.
 These associations are more pronounced for early rotations that are not explained by scheduled retirements, promotions, or temporary leaves as well as for large clients and when partners are less experienced.
 We also find that female partners have a higher likelihood of early rotation for audit quality reasons.
 Early rotations have career consequences.
 Partners are assigned to fewer SEC issuer clients, manage fewer audit hours, receive lower partner ratings, and are more likely to be internally inspected after being rotated early.
 Our results suggest that audit quality concerns are an important factor for early partner rotations with ensuing negative career consequences for partners’ client assignments and management responsibilities.

-JEL Classification: auditor rotation, audit quality, audit partners, career development, audit industry, PCAOB
+Keywords: auditor rotation, audit quality, audit partners, career development, audit industry, PCAOB

 Suggested Citation: Suggested Citation